Interlinking Rivers in India: Advantages and Disadvantages

-With this project since long debate is going on.
-In India, there are areas where excess of water in some rivers are there and vice versa.
+With this project since the long debate is going on.
+In India, there are areas where an excess of water in some rivers are there and vice versa.

 - First of all, the idea of linking rivers was presented by Sir Arthur Cotton, chief engineer of the Madras Presidency in 1919, 150 years ago.